Expand All | Collapse All

 Involvement and the representation of advanced practice providers in the pulmonary world has been one of her priorities, Ms. Young founded and is the President of the Association of Pulmonary Advanced Practice Providers (APAPP), a community for nurse practitioners and physician assistants working in pulmonary medicine.
 She also works closely with the American College of Chest Physicians’ CHEST programs and serves on the Interprofessional Team Network, Clinical Research Network.
 Additionally, Ms. Young is a member of the American Board of Internal Medicine Pulmonary Disease Board.

 Ms. Young's education started as a bachelor's-prepared registered nurse working in critical care in medical, surgical, cardiac and trauma ICUs.
 She then pursued her master's degree in nursing at California State University, Bakersfield Family Practice Nurse Practitioner program and became board certified in Family Practice through the American Association of Nurse Practitioners.

-As of May 2018, Ms Young reported the following external relationships:
+As of August 2019, Ms. Young reported the following external relationships:

 Funding for clinical trial expenses, paid to Colorado Springs Pulmonary Consultants, from the following companies:

 - AstraZeneca, for an observational chronic obstructive pulmonary disease trial.